gardener/etcd-druid/docs/development/getting-started-locally.md

 ### Annotate Etcd CR with the reconcile annotation

-> **Note :** If the `ignore-operation-annotation` flag is set to `true`, this step is not required
+> **Note :** If the `--enable-etcd-spec-auto-reconcile` flag is set to `true`, this step is not required.

 The above step creates an Etcd resource, however etcd-druid won't pick it up for reconciliation without an annotation.
-To get etcd-druid to reconcile the etcd CR, annotate it with the following `gardener.cloud/operation:reconcile`.
+To get etcd-druid to reconcile the etcd CR, annotate it with the following `gardener.cloud/operation: reconcile`.

 ```sh
 # Annotate etcd-test CR to reconcile